Medically Reviewed by Dr. Majid Tanveer, DVM

 One of the most significant benefits of yogurt is that it is inexpensive.
 Even when used as a prophylactic, it won’t break the bank to feed your dog.
 And even if your dog doesn’t finish it all, you or your kiddos can polish it off.

 Yogurt is also well tolerated by most dogs.
-As long as your dog is not lactose intolerant, then they can likely eat yogurt.
+If your dog is not lactose intolerant, they can likely eat yogurt.
 This means that, unlike most medications or treatments, it won’t make things worse for your dog.
 They’ll even enjoy the extra treat during the healing process!

 Filled with probiotics, yogurt promotes a healthy gut.
-Yeast infections start in the stomach so keeping the gut balance is key to prevention.
+Yeast infections start in the stomach, so keeping the gut balance is vital to prevention.
 Probiotics also help your dog’s body absorb nutrients and boost immunity.
 Both of these also help prevent or heal yeast infections.